molpopgen/libsequence/REVISION_HISTORY.md

 ###ISSUES:

 1. Sequence/SeqRegexes.hpp -- not working.
-This will not be fixed until GCC supports <regex>
+This will not be fixed until GCC supports <regex>.
+The function is now currently implemented in a non-regex manner, which is lame, but it works.